legendscraft/peel-appeal/README.md

 	- Note that for your class project you MUST implememnt these features

-DATABASE IMPLEMENTATION DESCRIPTION (Run the queries below):
+DATABASE IMPLEMENTATION DESCRIPTION <br>(Run the queries below):
 ========================================================================

-Create a database and the database user
+Create a database and the database user. <br>
-If you are using the command line you can use the commands below
+If you are using the command line you can use the commands below:
 ------------------------------------------------------------------------
 <code>
 create database peel_appeal;